Proper intimate hygiene requires different habits and it’s important because your intimate area is delicate and can be prone to infection.

 The vaginal environment contains many microorganisms/flora living in balance.
 Lactobacillus (friendly bacteria) is the main type of normal vaginal flora and plays an important role in female health.
 It produces hydrogen peroxide and lactic acid to keep the vaginal environment slightly acidic (with a normal pH of 3.8 to 4.5).

-The acidity of the vagina helps control bacteria and prevents the overgrowth of infection-causing anaerobes and other unfriendly pathogens, such as Gardnerella vaginalis and Mycoplasma hominis, which prefer a higher pH.
-This acidic environment provides an effective natural protection for the vagina against infection and irritation as the majority of harmful micro-organisms cannot survive at a low pH.
+The acidity of the vagina helps control bacteria and prevents the overgrowth of odor-causing anaerobes and other unfriendly pathogens, such as Gardnerella vaginalis and Mycoplasma hominis, which prefer a higher pH.
+This acidic environment provides an effective natural protection for the vagina against odor and irritation as the majority of harmful micro-organisms cannot survive at a low pH.
 A yeast infection usually does not cause an increase in vaginal pH.

-“A normal and healthy vaginal ecosystem is maintained by lacto-bacilli that secrete lactic acid and hydrogen peroxide resulting in a vaginal pH < 4.5 which protects against the overgrowth of anaerobes that thrive in an alkaline (high) pH.”
+“A normal and healthy vaginal ecosystem is maintained by lacto-bacilli that secrete lactic acid and hydrogen peroxide resulting in a vaginal pH < 4.5 which protects against the overgrowth of odor-causing anaerobes that thrive in an alkaline (high) pH.”

 Some people get vaginitis a lot.
 If you have vaginitis 4 or more times in a year, it’s called recurrent vaginitis.
 You can get recurrent vaginitis if you have conditions like diabetes or HIV that make your immune system weak.
 You can also get recurrent vaginitis if you don't finish your vaginitis treatment.